echo-ex-altiora/data-analytics-power-bi-report910/README.md

 ### Extra : Top 10 Products Table

 .........
 - Create a new table, which displays the top 20 products, filtered by orders.
-The table should show each products description, category, revenue, customers and number of orders.
+The table should show each
+    - products description
+    - category
+    - revenue
+    - customers
+    - and number of orders.

+Format
 - select the column Products[Description], Products[Category], measure [Total revenue], measure [Total Customers] and measure [Total Orders]
     - filter Descriptions by Top 10 by [Total Orders]
     - Rename Description column header to 'Top 10 Products'
 - Add conditional formatting to the revenue column, to display data bars for the revenue values